A List of Amazing Things to Do in the Plateau Mont-Royal

 Cinema du Parc is an underground theatre (I mean, it’s literally under the ground), which makes it perfect for rainy days.
 There you’ll find foreign films, old films, indie films, and judiciously picked Hollywood movies.
 This little mall is a strange time machine to the 70’s, filled with cafeteria-like tables and an awesome Chinese restaurant.
 Catch an indie film and then pretend you’re inside one.

 Look around and you’ll begin to notice: there’s an awful lot of Portuguese joints around.
-That’s because before becoming Montreal’s artistically diverse hot spot, The Plateau was a primarily Portuguese neighbourhood.
+That’s because before becoming Montreal’s artistically diverse hot spot, The Plateau Mont-Royal used to be a primarily Portuguese neighbourhood.
 And thankfully for everyone, those roots remain.
-The first sign you’ll find is Portugal Park, located on St-Laurent and Marie-Anne.
-Colourful tiles make up most of its gazebo and water fountain (or is it a pigeon bath?).
+The first sign you’ll find is Parc du Portugal, located on St-Laurent and Marie-Anne, where Leonard Cohen used to hang out.
 The real reason people love the Portuguese allure to the hood however, is because of the chicken.
-Chez Doval is a popular sit down option serving up its famous meat and seafood, and their weekend dinner service sometimes has a guitarist walking around, signing Portuguese songs!
+Chez Doval is a popular sit-down option serving up its famous meat and seafood, and their weekend dinner service sometimes has a guitarist walking around, signing Portuguese songs!

 Romados on Rachel is known for its large portions of mouthwatering chicken and fries.
 Utter the word “Romados” to any local and watch their eyes go wide, and their mouth salivate.
 It’s like a magic word to make any Montrealer chicken-crazy.
-You’ll have an important choice to make: spicy or not spicy (obviously you should choose spicy).
+You’ll have an important choice to make: spicy or not spicy, choose wisely (spicy).